unhurdle/creative-installer/Documentation/BlueSky/README.md

     Depending on your market, localization can be unimportant or very important.
 In my case, the German market is non-negligible and generally speaking they seem to appreciate German-language versions.
 Not sure how many other markets I am missing out on by not having localized software.

+* Logging/feedback

+    Not really an installer feature, but can be linked: the installer infrastructure might also provide logging services (so crash logs can be delivered to the developer).

+* Activation/Licensing

+    It might be desirable to have this part handled by the installer (or not).

+* Unique user ID

+    Things like tracking the user's Adobe ID, Google ID, Apple ID, oauth, custom registration ID,... whathaveyou might be useful to link the licensing to the user.

+* Dependencies

+    Sometimes there are dependencies on other software (e.g. you might need, say, Ghostscript installed).
+This might be important.

+* Source Code Control

+    Maybe it's useful to tie the installer into a 'front end' for a Git repo.
+Whatever is installed is whatever is available on some 'stable' branch in the repo.
+Hmm...
+That might be cool.
+Updating the installer could be as easy as merging the latest version into the 'installer' branch.

+* Build tools

+    Tools like Maven: maybe those can be wrapped into an installer, to automatically pull in dependencies.
+Not sure if this can be wrapped up so the user stays shielded from the underlying complexity.

+* DropBox or similar

+    Maybe we can use DropBox or similar as a delivery mechanism for payload?

+* Upgrading

+    The installer can also be useful for upgrading

+* Rollback

+    If things fail, it should try to roll back.
+You cannot fix a broken hard disk, but you can always try to put stuff back the way it was.

+* Checking for updates

+    The installer can be helpful in checking for updates?